DevTheTester/DevTheTester/README.md

-- 👋 Hi, I’m Devon
+- 👋 My name is actually Dev.
-- 👀 I’m interested in ...
-Software Testing and Development!
+- 👀 I’m a "self taught" dev.
-- 🌱 I’m working as a Software Tester for a mobile and web application and studying computer science!
+- 🌱 I have a lot of experience in QA for mobile, desktop, and web applications.

 <!---
 DevTheTester/DevTheTester is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.